Flutter vs Nativescript: Everything You Need To Know in 2022

 Flutter is an open-source framework made by Google.
 It functions with a language called Dart.
 Its enhanced toolkit is used to build cross-platform applications.

-It is accessible to develop expressive and flexible UI with native performance.
+Nevertheless, it is accessible to develop expressive and flexible UI with native performance.

 Additionally, it is supported by a team of Google developers and the community.